hychn/hychn.github.io/md/gradschool/Application.md

 # List of Schools/Deadline

 * For all these schools, check research, and requirements, and write phd
+* How about you contact these professors and then see if they have openings in their lab to decide wether to apply or not?

 * [UNI Indiana](https://iugraduate2023.liaisoncas.com/applicant-ux/#/login) Dec 15
   * [faculty](https://luddy.indiana.edu/research/research-areas/ai-directory.html)